dirkjanm/ldapdomaindump/Readme.md

 The conversion tool will take the users/groups/computers/trusts `.json` file and convert those to `group_membership.csv` and `trust.csv` which you can add to BloodHound.

 ## Visualizing dump with a pretty output like enum4linux
 LDAPDomainDump includes a utility that can be used to output ldapdomaindumps `.json` files to an enum4linux like output.
-The utility is called `lddpretty` and is added to your path upon installation.
+The utility is called `ldd2pretty` and is added to your path upon installation.
 Alternatively you can run it with `python -m ldapdomaindump.pretty` or with `python ldapdomaindump/pretty.py` if you are running it from the source.

 ## License
 MIT